By now, you’ve probably heard (or worse, have had direct experience with) that this flu season is shaping up to be

 To make your bedroom as sleep-friendly as possible, start by blocking out any distracting light.
 Close shades or curtains as tightly as possible.
 If others in your household are still awake and have lights on outside of your bedroom, place a towel at the door crack to keep hallway light from creeping in.
 Finally, power down any electronic devices (for alarm clocks, try turning them away from you.)

 Quiet matters, too.
 Block distracting noises with earplugs if need be.
-You can also use a white noise machine to drown them out, or listen to calming music.

 And since you’re probably alternating between feeling too hot and too cold, sleep on a comfortable mattress with layers of blankets, which allow for more temperature control than a single heavy comforter.
 Finally, set your bedroom’s thermostat to around 65˚.
 Though it might seem chilly, research suggests that cooler air helps you sleep better.